2016–17 Southern Thailand floods: Damage

 The provinces of Prachuap Khiri Khan, Chumphon, Ranong, Surat Thani, Nakhon Si Thammarat, Krabi, Trang, Phatthalung, Songkhla, Yala, Pattani, and Narathiwat faced damages from flood waters.
-Landslides and flash floods occurred often.
+Landslides and flash floods occurred often in those areas.

-As of January 17, 2017, 1,135 roads, 5,498 communities in 119 districts, 20 official locations, and 43 recorded fatalities were documented.
+By January 17, 2017, 1,135 roads, 5,498 communities in 119 districts, 20 official locations, and 43 recorded fatalities were documented.
 The death toll increased to 96 by February 2, 2017, according to Thailand's Department of Disaster Prevention and Mitigation (DDPM), in flooding that affected 12 southern provinces in the country from early January.
 Koh Samui, Khanom, and Pak Panang in the province of Surat Thani were among the economically significant places that were impacted by the flood.
 Cattle feed was in short supply due to agricultural devastation caused by flood waters.
 Rescue teams were dispatched to the area.
 In order to force flood water into the sea, the navy assisted the boats.

 On January 9, 2017, an image of a flooded area close to the Pra River was taken by the Operational Land Imager (OLI) on the Landsat 8 satellite.
 The tan and yellow hues in the imagery were due to silt-laden floodwaters.
-The same region was depicted in a second shot on February 2, 2014, when the seas were lower.
+The same region was depicted in a previous shot taken on February 2, 2014, when the water levels were lower.

 According to Thai authorities, the downpour which started on January 1, 2017, was one of the worst to hit Thailand in three decades.
-Infrastructure was severely damaged, affecting more than 300,000 homes.

-Additionally, the DDPM of the Ministry of Interior estimated that 4,314 road segments, 348 bridges, 126 weirs, and 2 sluices were among the destroyed infrastructure.
+Infrastructure was severely damaged as more than 300,000 homes had been affected.
+The DDPM of the Ministry of Interior also estimated that 4,314 road segments, 348 bridges, 126 weirs, and 2 sluices were among the destroyed infrastructure.
 The extensive area of heavy rain and the simultaneous occurrence of numerous dam breaks severely damaged the local logistics infrastructure.

-While gum and palm oil helped some regions' economies, others, like the underdeveloped territory bordering Malaysia, were socioeconomically unstable.
-In this situation, the government made efforts in disaster restoration works by utilizing the military in a way they had never before.
-Roughly 120 billion baht (US$4 billion) in damages were foreseen as of mid-January, much of it due to lost production in agriculture, tourism, and infrastructure.
-Particularly hard hit were palm and rubber plantations.
+The government made efforts in disaster restoration works by utilizing the military.
+Roughly 120 billion baht (US$4 billion) in damages were foreseenby mid-January, much of it due to lost production in agriculture, tourism, and infrastructure.
+Palm and rubber plantations were hit particularly hard as well.